-Easy and affordable DIY countertop makeover kits!
-Giani allows you to transform your existing countertops to the look of white carrara marble in just one weekend.
-A simple 3-step process, with all the tools included!
+Giani allows you to easily and affordably transform your existing countertops to the look of white Carrara marble in just one weekend.
+Marble is a simple 3-step process, with all the tools included!

 - One kit covers 35 square feet or 16 running feet of standard 24" wide counters - the average amount of countertop area in a kitchen.

-- All Giani products are water-based, safe and low odor.
+- All Giani products are safe for interior use, very low odor, and VOC free.

-- Giani is protected with a high-gloss, durable, automotive-grade clear acrylic topcoat.
+- Giani is protected with an ultra-durable, high-gloss, Epoxy Resin Topcoat.

-- You can paint to your personal preference for a custom marble finish.
+- You can create a custom marble finish.

 - Hides any existing stains, scratches, or burns.

-- Designed to lock out moisture and resist bacteria making clean up a breeze!
+- Designed to lock out moisture, and resist staining and bacteria, making clean up a breeze!

 Giani Can Be Used On: